equivalent/equivalent.github.io/_posts/article/2016-10-10-aws-route-53-cloudflare.markdown

+---
+layout: article_post
+categories: article
-# How to configure Route 53 to Cloudflare
+title:  "How to configure Route 53 to Cloudflare"
+disq_id: 33
+description:
+  How to properly set up Cloudflare with Route 53
+redirect_from:
+  - "/blogs/33"
+  - "/blogs/33-how-to-configure-route-53-to-cloudflare"
+---

 [Cloudflare](https://www.cloudflare.com) is a DNS level CDN.
 All you need to do is change your Domain name server to theirs and their